Copenhagen Neuropsychology Lab

 Co-PI: Associate Professor Tone Roald.

-The project is funded by the Elsass Foundation, which aims to improve the quality of life for people with CP and their families.
+The project was funded by the Elsass Foundation, which aims to improve the quality of life for people with CP and their families.

 PI: Ro J. Robotham.